Skip to main contentAccessibility Statement

 Being assessed for a PIP

-Unless they have a terminal illness, most people have a face-to-face assessment carried out by a health professional.
+Most people have a face-to-face assessment carried out by a health professional.
+This is dependent on needs or health condition.
 This provides an opportunity to talk and communicate about the young person’s condition and how it affects them.

 It is helpful to prepare for this assessment and it is a good idea to take a copy of the PIP claim form with you to refer to so that you tell the assessor everything you want them to know about the young person’s condition.
 It is important that all the support needed on a ‘bad’ day is described, and to take the time to tell the assessor everything.